National Strike In France Shuts Down Cities Over Macron's Pension Reform Plans

 Thousands of people are marching in the streets of Paris, Lyon, Marseilles and other French cities Thursday, as more than 30 unions launch a massive workers' strike that's meant to shut down the country and force President Emmanuel Macron to reevaluate his plans for pension reform.

-The strike is being compared to the crippling protests of 1995 — which were also triggered by a retirement reform effort, and which unraveled the career of former Prime Minister Alain Juppé.
+The strike is being compared to the crippling protests of 1995, which were also triggered by a retirement reform effort and which unraveled the career of former Prime Minister Alain Juppé.

 The Eiffel Tower is shut down; so are most of the light rail lines in Paris.
 And some of the city's busiest streets were quiet, as commuters either took part in the general strike or made plans to avoid travel disruptions.

-More than 280,000 people demonstrated in about 40 cities --excluding Paris and Lyon, where estimates were not yet available — according to Le Parisien, which cites the AFP news agency.
+More than 280,000 people demonstrated in about 40 cities — excluding Paris and Lyon, where estimates were not yet available — according to Le Parisien, which cites the AFP news agency.

 Faced with severe air travel disruptions, France's civil aviation directorate says that on Friday, 20% of all flights going in and out of Paris and other large cities will be canceled.

-While many of the demonstrations took place peacefully, police deployed canisters of tear gas in Bordeaux, after a brief but tense standoff at the Place des Quinconces, a huge city square where the march was slated to end.
+While many of the demonstrations took place peacefully, police deployed canisters of tear gas in Bordeaux after a brief but tense standoff at the Place des Quinconces, a huge city square where the march was slated to end.
 The government estimates some 20,000 people were in the street, as news site 20 minutes reports.

 Nouveaux tirs de lacrymo à #Bordeaux pic.twitter.com/CkI3crDl9K— mibosredon (@mibosredon) December 5, 2019

-A similar scene played out in Nantes, where journalist Christian Meas described the police playing a game of "chat et souris" (cat and mouse) with protesters.
+A similar scene played out in Nantes, where journalist Christian Meas described the police playing a game of chat et souris (cat and mouse) with protesters.

-France's national railway company, SNCF, says that on average, only 1 in 10 trains are running on its most popular lines, including the high-speed TGV train.
+France's national railway company, SNCF, says that on average, only 1 in 10 trains is running on its most popular lines, including the high-speed TGV train.

 In Paris, NPR's Eleanor Beardsley reports the streets were eerily calm early Thursday, feeling more like a Sunday morning than a weekday.